Technigo/project-movies/README.md

 # Project Movies

-Replace this readme with your own information about your project.
 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.
 This project is uses API from https://www.themoviedb.org/ to display 20 movie posters that each lead to a detailed page of the movie selected.
 The page is built with React Routes, Navigation and some styled components.